 Funding: Our ongoing work with APDA is funded by public donations in Australia.

-If you would like to donate to our work in Ethiopia, click on the ‘Donate Now’ button (choose ‘Ethiopia – APDA & Valerie Browning’ from the ‘Donation’ drop-down menu):
+If you would like to donate to our work in Ethiopia, click on the ‘Please Donate’ button (choose ‘Ethiopia – APDA & Valerie Browning’ from the ‘Donation’ drop-down menu):